memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 };
 ```

 In the example application, we use `DT_CHOSEN(app_led)` instead of `DT_ALIAS(led0)`, but that's about the only change for the original *Blinky* sources that we need.
-Notice that again we specify the chosen node's name using its "lowercase-and-underscore" form `app_led` instead of the node's name `app-led` in the devicetree.
+Notice that again we specify the chosen node's name using its "lowercase-and-underscore" form `app_led` instead of the node's name `app-led` in the Devicetree.
 With a few minor adaptions, our application looks as follows:

 ```c
 /** \file main.c */